 Note that as of June 3rd, 2012, price bridging does not apply to tickets purchased from Disney at the full gate price but prior to a ticket price increase – upgrading will require paying the difference in purchase price and the new ticket.
 This does not apply to tickets purchased as part of a package.

-Also, as of February 2017, Disney appears to have change the price the ticket will be bridged to.
-If the ticket was purchased from stock issued by Disney before the February 12, 2017 price increase (you may have gotten a ticket from a reseller after that date but they purchased before that date), the ticket would be bridged to the price that Disney sold that ticket prior to the increase, not the current price.
+Also as of February 2017, Disney appears to have changed the price the ticket will be bridged to.
+If the ticket was purchased from stock issued by Disney prior to a Disney increase (you may have gotten a ticket from a reseller after that date but they purchased it from Disney before that date), the ticket would be bridged to the price that Disney sold that ticket prior to the increase, not the current price.
 You still get to keep the savings from purchasing the ticket at a discount, but there is no “bonus” from the price increase.
+So, if you purchased a ticket from a discount reseller for $380 that normally costs $400 from Disney (a savings of $20), then Disney raises price to $420, your upgrade cost will be based on the $400 price, not the $420.
+Previously, it was bridged to whatever the current price was at the time of upgrade.
+Now, with the current day-dependent price structures, it is difficult to know what the old prices were – so be sure to record what the current WDW gate price is of the ticket you purchased.

 Tickets that existed prior to Magic Your Way